-To ensure that we are able to support customers with additional needs we have an interpretation service for customers where English is not their first language and a video interpretation service for the 150,000 British Sign Language users in the UK.
+To support customers with additional needs, we have an interpretation service for those where English is not their first language and a video interpretation service for the 150,000 British Sign Language users in the UK.

 Dealing with financial difficulties

-RBS employs 1,300 specialist staff to support customers who are experiencing financial difficulty.
-As at the end of 2016, 670,000 of our customers were under the active management of our debt management teams.
-Our teams also help customers in financial difficulty to access support before they fall into arrears.
+RBS employs 1,046 specialist staff to support customers who are experiencing financial difficulty.
+In 2017, they worked with external partners to help over 680,000 customers to find solutions tailored to their needs.
+Our specialist debt management teams help customers in financial difficulty to access support before they fall into arrears.

-- Sent nearly 70,000 letters and had 53,000 conversations with customers who are not yet in arrears, but who are showing signs of financial stress, and provided them with guidance on budgeting and signposting of free debt advice agencies.
+- Sent nearly 63,000 letters and had 26,000 conversations with customers in our pre arrears team, providing guidance on budgeting and signposting free debt advice agencies

-- Provided more than 26,000 customers with ‘breathing space’ – extra time for them to find support and to put in place a repayment arrangement.
+- Provided more than 27,500 customers with ‘breathing space’ – extra time for them to find support and to put in place a repayment arrangement

-- Agreed mortgage repayment arrangements with over 27,000 customers, enabling them to get back on their feet.
+- Agreed mortgage repayment arrangements with over 32,000 customers, enabling them to get back on their feet

 Working with the independent money advice sector

-In 2016, we have extended our innovative Citizens Advice partnership, where Citizens Advice colleagues sit within one of our Specialist Support teams providing independent generalist/debt advice to our most vulnerable customers and have now helped over 1,000 vulnerable customers since this partnership commenced in September 2015.
+In 2016, we have continued with our innovative Citizens Advice partnership, where Citizens Advice colleagues sit within one of our Specialist Support teams providing independent generalist/debt advice to our most vulnerable customers.